Hello new Bonsai developer!

 Code Editor Window

 The code editor shows you all of the files that are contained within your project and the contents of each file if you click on them on the left.

 Your code will automatically compile (if it’s Inkling) and save every few seconds while you are editing.
 You never need to edit code in the browser if you don’t want to.
 Check out our CLI Guide to install the Bonsai CLI locally, download these files, and run the rest of this guide locally if you want.

 When you’re done checking out the code editor and ready to start training this BRAIN on the Cartpole simulator, simply click the Start Training button below the graph.

 What this is going to do is spin up a container for the AI Engine, connect up to the

 cartpole_simulator.py file, and start the BRAIN training.
 All with one button!

 Training Cartpole for ~2,000 episodes is ideal, and might take between 15-30 minutes depending on how well your BRAIN is performing.
 You can see in the images that it only took about a minute for the first ~1,000 episodes but the second half took 14 minutes.
-Your graphs will vary greatly so don’t worry if they don’t look like these.
+Your graphs will vary because the training takes random actions, so don’t worry if they don’t look like these.